-- If there is persistent ooze beyond 3 days or significant bleeding.
+- If there is persistent ooze beyond three days or significant bleeding.

 - If you feel your cast is digging in.

 - If you are getting very anxious or stressed.
 Some people find having a blocked nose or the worry or the surgery or their results very upsetting.
 This can be worse when on medication or getting less sleep (from me forcing you to sleep on your back).
 Contact me.
-It may be just some reassurance or in some cases some medication to help sleep or anxiety.
+It may be just some reassurance or, in some cases, some medication to help with sleep or anxiety.

 How to contact me